linsk1998/rollup-plugin-import/README.md

 ### exportName

-For Example:"default".
+* For Example:"default".
 Default will NOT change export name.
+* For Example:"*".
+Import all exports as namespace.

 ### sourceMap